 Pau d'Arco Herbal Remedy for Cancer

-Pau d’Arco, specifically Tabebuia impetiginosa (also known as Handroanthus impetiginosus) became famous as a cancer cure in Brazil in the 1960’s.
-There, doctors used the plant in hospitals until powerful leaders in conventional medicine found out through the media that the bark of this tree was being used with great success by doctors at curing cancer.
-It is still well known for its healing abilities throughout South America, but knowledge of this herbal cancer remedy has been suppressed on other continents thanks to strong efforts by the pharmaceutical industry to cover it up.
-Patients who choose to use Pau d’Arco as a cancer cure need to make sure that the tea that they are consuming contains primarily the inner bark of the Tabebuia impetiginosa / Handroanthus impetiginosus tree.
+Pau d’Arco, specifically Tabebuia impetiginosa (also known as Handroanthus impetiginosus), became famous as a cancer cure in Brazil during the 1960’s.
+There, doctors used the Pau d’Arco in hospitals until powerful leaders in conventional medicine found out through the media that the bark of this tree was being used by doctors to cure cancer, with great success.
+It is still well known for its healing abilities throughout South America, but knowledge of this potent herbal cancer remedy has been suppressed on other continents thanks to strong efforts by the pharmaceutical industry to cover it up.
+Patients who choose to use Pau d’Arco as a cancer cure need to make sure that the tea that they are consuming contains primarily the inner bark of the Tabebuia impetiginosa / Handroanthus impetiginosus tree (read on for more information about how to choose a quality Pau d’Arco product).Recently, Pau d'Arco's Latin classification was changed from Tabebuia impetiginosa to Handroanthus impetiginosus.
+When choosing a Pau d’Arco product to use to cure cancer or any other major disease, be sure to search for a product that contains this specific type of Pau d’Arco (check the label for one of these two Latin names for the plant).
+Other Pau d'Arco varieties do not work by themselves as a cancer cure (though there are other Pau d'Arco species that are sometimes combined with Tabebuia impetiginosa / Handroanthus impetiginosus that can work well to treat disease).
+In this article, we'll use both of these plant-names interchangeably in order to ensure that readers who are familiar with either of these Latin classifications will be able to find this article when searching online.

 Click here to buy the 4 volume Cancer Cure Catalog series.